grinnell-cs/csc151-images/pages/syllabus.md

 ## About this course

 Welcome to CSC-151, Grinnell College's introductory computer science course.
 In this course, we will work to develop your experience with algorithmic problem solving.
 While we will be using Scheme as our programming language for this course, you will quickly see that the problem solving skills we learn in this class are applicable to other languages and in settings that don't involve programming at all.

 This semester, CSC-151 will emphasize image making and manipulation.
 We will consider a variety of image models along the way.

 CSC-151 requires no prior knowledge of computer science or computer programming.
 We'll teach you everything we want you to know.
 It's okay if you have some experience (although this may sometimes put you at a disadvantage; we do things differently), but it's certainly not necessary.
+We've found that those with prior experience and those with no experience generally seem to have the same distribution of grades.

-*Due to the rapidly changing world that we find ourselves in, the policies of this syllabus are perpetually subject to change.*
-*Significant changes to course policies will be announced in class in addition to being reflected in the syllabus online.*
+*Due to the rapidly changing world that we find ourselves in, the policies of this syllabus are perpetually subject to change.
+Significant changes to course policies will be announced in class in addition to being reflected in the syllabus online.*

 ## Overview

 How do we harness the power of modern-day computation to solve problems?
 Why is computation so pervasive in this information age?
 What is this field, computer science, that drives much of this innovation?

-To address these questions, we will introduce you to the basics of *computational problem-solving*: describing and decomposing problems of a computational nature so that we can implement their solutions with a computer.
+To address these questions, we will introduce you to the basics of *computational thinking* and *computational problem solving*: describing and decomposing problems of a computational nature so that we can implement their solutions with a computer.
 We will demonstrate that computational problem-solving is the essence of computer science and is an essential first step in understanding the discipline and its effects on society.

 By the end of this course, you should be able to:

 + Describe the fundamentals of computer science: algorithms, data structures, and abstraction.
 + Read and write computer programs *in the small* in the Scheme programming language.
-+ Solve problems using design strategies from functional programming: functional decomposition, computational pipelines, and recursive decomposition.
++ Solve problems using design strategies from functional programming: functional decomposition, computational pipelines, recursive decomposition, and higher-order programming.
 + Carry out the basics of the software engineering process: design, documentation, development, testing, and debugging.

 In addition to these primary outcomes, we also expect you will take away more general skills and knowledge related to the discipline: